AshtonStephens/quick2048/README.md

 the terminal.
 Here, we normally subtract the ascii encoding for 0 because the 0-9 are encoded as the ascii numbers 48 - 57 respectively to get out the actual number 0-9 that the user intended.
-We're now negating that number because surely that nonsense will break the thing right?
+We're now negating that number because we want to set the base to be the negative version of the number the user intended.

 ![resizing demo](readme/negative.gif)

-Apparently not!
+Apparently this works perfectly!
 Notice that the score will actually go down when merging two numbers and producing a negative number.

+## Controls

+game mode:
+- '0'-'9' --- set the base system of the game
+- 'w' --- move game pieces up
+- 'a' --- move game pieces left
+- 's' --- move game pieces down
+- 'd' --- move game pieces right
+- 'r' --- switch to resizing mode
+- 'q' --- quit

+resizing mode:
+- 'w' --- increase height of the board
+- 'a' --- decrease width of the board
+- 's' --- decrease height of the board
+- 'd' --- increase width of the board
+- 'r' --- switch to game mode
+- 'q' --- quit